52 FREE Tips To Develop Your Club in 2018 | Part 2

 29. Update your social media profiles

 Social media profiles are your first point of contact with prospective members, parents and potential sponsors.
-Ensure that all of the information on the front page of Twitter, Facebook, Instagram, snapchat and more is correct.
-This should also include pictures.
+Ensure that all of the information on the front page of Twitter, Facebook, Instagram, Snapchat and more is correct.
+Also, include pictures.

 30. Bring together all of your social media accounts

-Don’t forget to provide links from your website to all your social media accounts and vice versa.
-Make sure everything hooks up and don’t forget to include them in all your fliers and posters.
+Make sure you have links, to and from your website, via icons, to all your social media platforms.
+Make sure everything links up and don’t forget to include them in all your fliers and posters.

-31. Include personality on your social media accounts
+31. Include personality on your social media profiles

-People don’t want to talk to logos, they want to talk to people.
-Add a photo of a real person/team/place to your social media profiles and don’t always shout about your own club.
-Instead, keep it real and don’t be afraid to show the real side of your clubs….and don’t forget to have a bit of banter with your rivals (have a picture of a twitter banter)
+People don’t want to talk to machines; people want to talk to people, its SOCIAL media after all.
+Add a photo of a real person/team/place to your social media profiles and don’t always shout about your club.
+Instead, don’t be afraid to show the real side of your club…. and don’t forget to have a bit of banter with your rivals (have a picture of a twitter banter)

 32. Get a QR Code

-QR codes are the latest marketing gadget that everyone’s talking about.
-QR is short for ‘Quick Response’ and they are simple bar codes that allow people with smartphones to quickly access a website by scanning them.
-Get one for your own club and put them on all marketing materials
+QR codes have been around for a while, they are a marketing gadget that is easy to use.
+QR is short for ‘Quick Response’, and they are simple barcodes that allow people with smartphones to access a website by scanning them.
+Get one for your club and put them on all marketing materials

-Facebook advertising is actually really good, particularly if you’re after targeted demographics.
-You can select the region, gender, age and even relationship status of people you’d like to target and create a bespoke campaign just for them.
+Facebook Ads are a fantastic way to promote your club online, particularly if you’re targeting a local market.
+With Facebook Ads, You can use the area, sex, age and even relationship status of people your club would like to target and create a bespoke campaign just for them.
 What’s more, you can measure and evaluate your investment, so you know what does and doesn’t work for next time.

-Twitter lists are a great way to attract the attention of influential Twitter people who might return the favour and list you.
+Using Twitter, you can make lists that are a great way to attract the attention of influencers in your sport or area who might return the favour.
 Like all social media, be generous and build useful relationships on Twitter to help get your name in front of the right people.

 ON THE WEB